-David Arquette winning the WCW title caused "Nitro" ratings to plummet a full five points.
+David Arquette winning the WCW title caused "Nitro" ratings to plummet a full five points, as pretty much everyone took umbrage at a guy who wasn't actually a professional wrestler becoming the World Heavyweight Champion of such - all to promote a film that nobody saw and fewer liked.
 Ticket sales dropped off as fans boycotted the show.
 Arquette would redeem himself in the eyes of the fan base by quietly donating his WCW salary to injured wrestlers and/or the families of dead wrestlers, but his run remains one of the most spectacular failures in the history of the industry.
 The booker responsible, Vince Russo, has never been forgiven, and by giving himself an onscreen role where he also won the WCW title, he condemned himself to be forever a scrappy in the eyes of pro wrestling fans, especially to Jim Cornette.
 Also helping Arquette's case but hurting Russo's at the same time is that fact that Arquette himself voiced that it was a terrible idea, knowing fans would hate it, but Russo insisted on it and he reluctantly went with it when he realized there was no budging.
 When the man who your plan will put in place as your champion tells you himself that said plan is a bad idea, maybe that's a cue that you should adjust it to work, if not pull the plug altogether.